MarkHanoteau/MarkHanoteau.github.io/assets/2021-05-12-Scrum-definition.md

 **Understanding Scrum - Step 1: What's the difference between Scrum and Agile?.**

+Would you rather having to project manage your team and being the only thinker in the room

+OR

+ walking in to a meeting with your team, sitting down and

 **Understanding Scrum - Step 2: Focus on Value.**

 Imagine..